Mapple: A Domain-Specific Language for Mapping Distributed Programs: Results

-Our approach is evaluated using a diverse set of nine benchmarks selected to demonstrate the generality and effectiveness of \name{} across representative distributed workloads.
-Matrix multiplication is one of the most fundamental and heavily studied problems in parallel computing, serving as a cornerstone for many scientific applications.
-It is also a classic stress test for distributed systems, due to the need to balance computation and communication across complex processor hierarchies.
-The first six benchmarks therefore, focus on advanced parallel matrix multiplication algorithms: \cannon~\citep{cannon1969cellular}, \summa~\citep{van1997summa}, \pumma~\citep{choi1994pumma}, \johnson~\citep{johnsonagarwal1995three}, \solomonik~\citep{solomonik2011communication}, and \cosma~\citep{cosmakwasniewski2019red}.
-They are divided into 2D and non-2D categories.
-The 2D algorithms, such as \cannon, \pumma, and \summa, enhance communication efficiency by partitioning matrices into 2D tiles and mapping them onto processor space, utilizing techniques like pipelining.
-Conversely, non-2D algorithms like \johnson, \solomonik, and \cosma, employ 3D partitioning or optimize processor grids to minimize communication overhead and boost performance.
+Our approach is evaluated on a suite of nine benchmarks chosen to demonstrate the generality and effectiveness of \name{} across representative distributed workloads.
+We use the published artifact repositories~\cite{yadav2022distal,bauer2012legion} and their corresponding problem sizes, where the mappers were developed by experts and tuned for the same machine, representing state-of-the-art implementations.

-The remaining three benchmarks are drawn from scientific simulation workloads, which represent a different class of distributed applications with distinct computation models and data access patterns.
+The first three benchmarks are drawn from scientific simulation workloads.
 Circuit~\citep{bauer2012legion} simulates electrical circuit behavior by modeling currents and voltages across interconnected nodes and wires.
 Stencil~\citep{stencilvan2014parallel} operates on a 2D grid, updating each point's value based on a stencil pattern derived from its neighbors.
 Pennant~\citep{ferenbaugh2015pennant} models unstructured mesh Lagrangian staggered-grid hydrodynamics, essential for simulating compressible flow.

-Together, these benchmarks span a wide spectrum of distributed computation patterns.
-Demonstrating strong results on these diverse workloads provides convincing evidence of \name{}’s ability to express complex mapping strategies and deliver high performance across application domains.